Language Translation

 Alcohol: Slower Reactions

-Even small amounts of alcohol begin to affect the skills you rely on most when riding.
+Even small amounts of alcohol can impair the skills you rely on most when riding.
+Every second counts, so these impairments can be deadly

 • Slower reaction time makes it harder to respond to sudden hazards.